Ambrevar/procedural-texture-generator/README.md

 * Optional: apply filters.
 Interresting filters are:

-  - Smoothing: for every pixel change its value to the mean of the n*n surrounding square.
+  - Smoothing: for every pixel change its value to the mean of the _n*n_ surrounding square.

   - Colors: until now we have worked in grayscale only.
 We can provide three color thresholds.
-All values between 0 and threshold1 will have color1.
-All values between threshold1 and threshold2 will have the mean value of color1 and color2 weighted by the distance to the threshold.
+All values between 0 and _threshold1_ will have _color1_.
+    All values between _threshold1_ and _threshold2_ will have the mean value of _color1_ and _color2_ weighted by the distance to the threshold.
 And so forth.
 See the source file for examples.

   - Cosine interpolation: this will generate sort of cells.
 If we mirror the threshold (see source code) it will result in a liquid/wave-looking texture.